Donate

 State Campaigns to End Extreme Sentences

-The Sentencing Project co-powers on state-level advocacy efforts across the country to advance sentencing reforms that promote community safety and reduce ineffective overreliance on incarceration.
+The Sentencing Project partners with states across the country to advance sentencing reforms that promote community safety and reduce ineffective overreliance on incarceration.

 Explore each of our state campaigns below.